 The project was supported by the Australian Government through ARENA, to make renewable energy technologies more affordable and increase the amount used in Australia.

 We are committed to sharing our knowledge for the benefit of other communities.
-We have developed a comprehensive handbook and ASIM model tool about solar/diesel power generation in remote communities.
+We have developed a comprehensive set of resources about solar/diesel power generation in remote communities.

 Solar Diesel Mini-Grid Handbook

-The Handbook has been developed to provide information about key technical, design, implementation and operational considerations for solar/diesel hybrid mini-grid systems in remote Australia, with a particular focus on the NT context.
+The Handbook (second edition) was been developed with ARENA support to provide information about key technical, design, implementation and operational considerations for solar/diesel hybrid mini-grid systems in remote Australia, with a particular focus on the Northern Territory context.

-ASIM is a flexible open-source modelling tool that has been developed to simulate solar/diesel power system operation and conduct analysis of its technical and financial performance.
+ASIM is a flexible open-source modelling tool that was developed in 2014 to simulate solar/diesel power system operation and conduct analysis of its technical and financial performance.